Willard A. Saunders

-Willard Arthur Saunders (October 25, 1904 – November 2, 1969) was a highly decorated submarine commander in the United States Navy during World War II and later Rear Admiral.
-A graduate of the Naval Academy, he distinguished himself as Commanding Officer of the submarine Grayback on war patrols in early 1942; he was decorated with the Navy Cross, the United States' second-highest decoration awarded for valor in combat.
+Willard Arthur Saunders (October 25, 1904 – November 2, 1969) was a highly decorated submarine commander in the United States Navy during World War II and later rear admiral.
+A graduate of the Naval Academy, he distinguished himself as commanding officer of the submarine Grayback on war patrols in early 1942; he was decorated with the Navy Cross, the United States' second-highest decoration awarded for valor in combat.

-Saunders remained in the Navy following the war and held several important commands including command of Submarine Base Key West and Destroyer Squadron 30.
+Saunders remained in the Navy following the war and held several important commands, including command of Submarine Base Key West and Destroyer Squadron 30.
 He retired in 1957 and was advanced to the rank of rear admiral on the retired list for having been specially commended in combat.
-However he was recalled to active duty five years later and served as Director of the International Staff of the Inter-American Defense Board from July 1, 1963, to August 31, 1964.
+However, he was recalled to active duty five years later and served as director of the International Staff of the Inter-American Defense Board from July 1, 1963, to August 31, 1964.

 Early career

-Willard A. Saunders was born on October 25, 1904, in Escanaba, Michigan, the son of Arthur and Sarah Saunders.
+Saunders was born on October 25, 1904, in Escanaba, Michigan, the son of Arthur and Sarah Saunders.
 His family later moved to Kalispell, Montana, where he graduated from Flathead High School in the summer of 1923.
-Saunders then received an appointment to the United States Naval Academy at Annapolis, Maryland and, during his time there, he was active on the bowling team and Gymkhana Class committee.
+Saunders then received an appointment to the United States Naval Academy at Annapolis, Maryland, and, during his time there, he was active on the bowling team and Gymkhana Class committee.

 Many of his classmates became flag officers later including future Chief of Naval Operations George W. Anderson, Jr.; Admiral John Thach; vice admirals Glynn R. Donaho and Herbert D. Riley; Marine lieutenant generals John C. Munn and Alan Shapley; rear admirals Clarence E. Coffin, Samuel H. Crittenden Jr., Timothy F. Donohue, Thomas J. Hamilton, Herbert L. Hoerner, William P. Chilton, Alexander M. Kowalzyk, William L. Knickerbocker, Leland R. Lampman, William H. Leahy, William F. Royall, Brooke Schumm; Marine major generals Marion L. Dawson, Francis M. McAlister, Samuel S. Jack, Jack P. Juhan, David F. O'Neill, Henry R. Paige; and Marine brigadier generals Richard P. Ross Jr., Walter L. J. Bayler, Joseph W. Earnshaw, Harold D. Hansen, Archie E. O'Neil, Miles S. Newton, George H. Potter and Earl S. Piper.

-Saunders graduated with Bachelor of Science degree on June 2, 1927, and was commissioned Ensign on that date.
+Saunders graduated with Bachelor of Science degree on June 2, 1927, and was commissioned ensign on that date.
 He was subsequently assigned to the battleship Maryland and took part in the voyage to Latin America, before he was transferred to light cruiser Marblehead.
 While aboard Marblehead, Saunders participated in the naval operations in the waters of Nicaragua in order to supervise elections in 1928 in that country.